top of page

 https://www.lecc.nsw.gov.au/publications/publications/review-of-nsw-police-force-responses-to-family-and-domestic-violence-incidents.pdf

-NSW Police Force response to recommendations made in Review of NSW Police Force responses to family and domestic violence - NSW 2023
+NSW Police Force response to recommendations made in Review of NSW Police Force responses to family and domestic violence - 2023 NEW SOUTH WALES

 https://www.lecc.nsw.gov.au/publications/publications/response-to-recommendations-review-of-nsw-police-force-responses-to-domestic-and-family-violence-incidents.pdf